-Arthrofibrosis of the knee can follow total knee replacement, arthroscopic knee surgeries like ligament reconstruction or meniscal surgery, open knee surgeries, soft tissue injuries or fractures in and around the knee as well as other causes.
+Arthrofibrosis of the knee can follow knee replacement (total or even partial), arthroscopic knee surgeries like cruciate ligament reconstruction or meniscal surgery, open knee surgeries, soft tissue injuries or fractures in and around the knee as well as other causes.
 Arthrofibrosis of the knee following total knee replacement may be even more functionally disabling than the original arthritic knee for which total knee replacement was initially done.
 It is a very frustrating condition to the patient and it is difficult to treat.
-This site provides detailed information specifically about “Knee Arthrofibrosis Following Total Knee Replacement” based on the current scientific medical literature.
+This site provides detailed information specifically about “Knee Arthrofibrosis Following Knee Replacement” based on the current scientific medical literature.
 Please feel free to contact if you have specific questions.